 And they generally cost more because they were designed for specific conditions.
 So, mostly you’ll find racers using them and the occasional recreationist.
 That said, due to their increased popularity in recent years they’re is a wide selection of them on the market.

-I’ve only had the opportunity to test a few pairs of skins and zeros.
+I’ve only run a few pairs of skins and zeros over the years.
 So, my experience is limited in determining the ideal conditions for which they work best.
 What I can say, however, is that they all generally run faster than my fish scale-patterned skis.
 Their grip zones are shorter and the grip materials create less drag (so long as those skins are treated!).

 What this also means is that you need to have really good technique to achieve grip.
 This is especially evident going uphill.
 You also have to be comfortable going downhill at a pretty fast clip.